Mondelez International (NASDAQ:MDLZ) PT Raised to $68.00

-Several other analysts have also weighed in on the company.
-Royal Bank of Canada boosted their price objective on Mondelez International from $66.00 to $69.00 and gave the company an outperform rating in a report on Wednesday.
-Morgan Stanley boosted their price objective on Mondelez International from $63.00 to $69.00 and gave the company an overweight rating in a report on Wednesday.
-Credit Suisse Group boosted their price objective on Mondelez International from $65.00 to $68.00 and gave the company an outperform rating in a report on Wednesday.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on Mondelez International from $67.00 to $70.00 and gave the company a buy rating in a report on Wednesday.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and fourteen have given a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus target price of $65.13.
+Mondelez International (NASDAQ:MDLZ) had its price target hoisted by Jefferies Financial Group from $67.00 to $68.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The firm presently has a “buy” rating on the stock.
+Jefferies Financial Group’s price objective indicates a potential upside of 11.22% from the company’s current price.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, April 14th.
-Stockholders of record on Wednesday, March 31st were issued a dividend of $0.315 per share.
-This represents a $1.26 annualized dividend and a dividend yield of 2.07%.
-The ex-dividend date was Tuesday, March 30th.
-Mondelez International’s dividend payout ratio (DPR) is presently 51.01%.
+Several other brokerages have also commented on MDLZ.
+Morgan Stanley raised their price objective on Mondelez International from $63.00 to $69.00 and gave the company an “overweight” rating in a research report on Wednesday, April 28th.
+Deutsche Bank Aktiengesellschaft lifted their price target on Mondelez International from $67.00 to $70.00 and gave the stock a “buy” rating in a research report on Wednesday, April 28th.
+Royal Bank of Canada lifted their price target on Mondelez International from $66.00 to $69.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 28th.
+Finally, Credit Suisse Group lifted their price target on Mondelez International from $65.00 to $68.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 28th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and fourteen have given a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average price target of $65.13.

-In other news, Director Peter W. May sold 184,127 shares of the business’s stock in a transaction that occurred on Thursday, February 11th.
+In related news, Director Peter W. May sold 184,127 shares of the business’s stock in a transaction that occurred on Thursday, February 11th.
 The stock was sold at an average price of $55.51, for a total transaction of $10,220,889.77.
-Following the completion of the transaction, the director now directly owns 12,866 shares in the company, valued at $714,191.66.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Peter W. May sold 982,051 shares of the business’s stock in a transaction that occurred on Thursday, February 18th.
-The stock was sold at an average price of $55.63, for a total value of $54,631,497.13.
-Following the transaction, the director now owns 12,866 shares of the company’s stock, valued at $715,735.58.
+Following the completion of the transaction, the director now directly owns 12,866 shares in the company, valued at approximately $714,191.66.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, EVP Robin S. Hargrove sold 26,628 shares of the business’s stock in a transaction that occurred on Friday, February 19th.
+The stock was sold at an average price of $54.43, for a total value of $1,449,362.04.
+Following the completion of the transaction, the executive vice president now directly owns 85,611 shares in the company, valued at $4,659,806.73.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 2,258,915 shares of company stock valued at $125,594,725.
-Insiders own 1.30% of the company’s stock.
+Over the last 90 days, insiders have sold 2,258,915 shares of company stock valued at $125,594,725.
+Corporate insiders own 1.30% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-FMR LLC boosted its position in shares of Mondelez International by 6.3% during the fourth quarter.
-FMR LLC now owns 18,984,974 shares of the company’s stock worth $1,110,051,000 after buying an additional 1,123,110 shares during the period.
-Bank of New York Mellon Corp lifted its position in Mondelez International by 5.1% in the fourth quarter.
-Bank of New York Mellon Corp now owns 16,170,770 shares of the company’s stock worth $945,504,000 after purchasing an additional 788,873 shares during the period.
-Norges Bank bought a new position in Mondelez International during the 4th quarter valued at $850,633,000.
-Price T Rowe Associates Inc. MD increased its position in shares of Mondelez International by 4.5% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 14,419,696 shares of the company’s stock valued at $843,081,000 after purchasing an additional 624,707 shares during the period.
-Finally, Morgan Stanley raised its stake in shares of Mondelez International by 11.5% in the 4th quarter.
-Morgan Stanley now owns 11,970,004 shares of the company’s stock worth $699,886,000 after buying an additional 1,234,383 shares in the last quarter.
-Institutional investors and hedge funds own 75.06% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+FMR LLC lifted its holdings in Mondelez International by 6.3% in the 4th quarter.
+FMR LLC now owns 18,984,974 shares of the company’s stock worth $1,110,051,000 after purchasing an additional 1,123,110 shares in the last quarter.
+Bank of New York Mellon Corp lifted its holdings in Mondelez International by 5.1% in the 4th quarter.
+Bank of New York Mellon Corp now owns 16,170,770 shares of the company’s stock worth $945,504,000 after purchasing an additional 788,873 shares in the last quarter.
+Norges Bank purchased a new position in Mondelez International in the 4th quarter worth approximately $850,633,000.
+Price T Rowe Associates Inc. MD lifted its holdings in Mondelez International by 4.5% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 14,419,696 shares of the company’s stock worth $843,081,000 after purchasing an additional 624,707 shares in the last quarter.
+Finally, Morgan Stanley lifted its holdings in Mondelez International by 11.5% in the 4th quarter.
+Morgan Stanley now owns 11,970,004 shares of the company’s stock worth $699,886,000 after purchasing an additional 1,234,383 shares in the last quarter.
+75.06% of the stock is currently owned by institutional investors.

 Mondelez International Company Profile